-The CBCR file is to contain information relating to the allocation of the corporation’s group’s profit/loss, resources, taxes paid, and primary activities performed by each entity.
-The threshold for being exempted from preparing a CBCR file is the corporation’s group's consolidated group revenues and non-operating income being less than TWD 27 billion (approximately equal to the OECD's threshold of 750 million euros [EUR]) in the preceding year.
-Moreover, for Taiwan entities under a MNE Group headquartered outside of Taiwan, even if the parent company or the surrogate company (as the case may be) is required to submit CbCR according to its country's regulations, the Taiwan entities shall be exempted from submitting CbCR to Taiwan tax authorities as long as it is exempted from Master File (MF) submission.
+The CbCR file is to contain information relating to the allocation of the corporation’s group’s profit/loss, resources, taxes paid, and primary activities performed by each entity.
+The threshold for being exempted from preparing a CbCR file is the corporation’s group's consolidated group revenues and non-operating income being less than TWD 27 billion (approximately equal to the OECD's threshold of 750 million euros [EUR]) in the preceding year.
+Moreover, for Taiwan entities under a multinational enterprise (MNE) group headquartered outside of Taiwan, even if the parent company or the surrogate company (as the case may be) is required to submit a CbCR file according to its country's regulations, the Taiwan entities shall be exempted from submitting a CbCR file to Taiwan tax authorities as long as it is exempted from Master File submission.

 Deductible interest expense on inter-company loans is capped at a prescribed debt-to-equity ratio of 3:1.
 The thin capitalisation rule generally applies to profit-seeking enterprises, except banks, credit cooperatives, financial holding companies, bills finance companies, insurance companies, and securities companies.